criteo/kerberos-docker/README.md

 To delete `network-analyser`, do `./network-analyser/clean-network-analyser.sh`.

-For ubuntu operating system:
+For ubuntu operating system on docker container:

-To delete `ubuntu` and `minimal-ubuntu:latest` docker images do `docker rmi ubuntu:16.04 minimal-ubuntu`.
+To delete `ubuntu:16.04` and `minimal-ubuntu:latest` docker images do `docker rmi ubuntu:16.04 minimal-ubuntu`.

 ## Possible improvements